Napoleon II: Reign

 On 29 March 1814, Marie Louise, accompanied by her entourage, left the Tuileries Palace with her son.
 Their first stop was the Château de Rambouillet; then, fearing the advancing enemy troops, they continued on to the Château de Blois.
-On 13 April, with her entourage much diminished, Marie Louise and her three-year-old son were back in Rambouillet, where they met her father, the Emperor Francis I of Austria, and the Emperor Alexander I of Russia.
+On 13 April, with her entourage much diminished, Marie Louise and her three-year-old son were back in Rambouillet, where they met her father, Emperor Francis I of Austria, and Emperor Alexander I of Russia.
 On 23 April, escorted by an Austrian regiment, mother and son left Rambouillet and France forever, for their exile in Austria.

-In 1815, after his resurgence and his defeat at Waterloo, Napoleon I abdicated for the second time in favour of his four-year-old son, whom he had not seen since his exile to Elba.
-The day after Napoleon's abdication, a Commission of Government of five members took the rule of France, awaiting the return of the Bourbon King Louis XVIII, who was in Le Cateau-Cambrésis.
+In 1815, after his resurgence and then his defeat at Waterloo, Napoleon I abdicated for the second time in favour of his four-year-old son, whom he had not seen since his exile to Elba.
+The day after Napoleon's abdication, a Commission of Government of five members took the rule of France, pending the return to Paris of the Bourbon King Louis XVIII, who was still in Le Cateau-Cambrésis.
 The Commission held power for two weeks, but never formally summoned Napoleon II as Emperor or appointed a regent.
-The entrance of the Allies into Paris on 7 July brought a rapid end to his supporters' wishes.
-Napoleon II was residing in Austria with his mother.
+The entrance of the Allies into Paris on 7 July brought a rapid end to the hopes of supporters of the young Napoleon: instead, he remained in Austria with his mother.

-The next Bonaparte to ascend the throne of France, in 1852, would be Louis-Napoleon, the son of Napoleon's brother Louis I, King of Holland.
-He took the regnal name of Napoleon III.
+The next Bonaparte to ascend a French imperial throne, in 1852, would be Louis-Napoleon, who took the regnal name Napoleon III.
+He was the son of Napoleon's brother Louis Bonaparte, who had been made King of Holland by his brother in 1806.